-NDS - Strategy Technology needs Ensure fisheries laws and regulations are in line with international laws and conventions and that monitoring systems for fisheries and marine resources, including tuna, provide accurate and timely information on commercial and sustainable fisheries for all Monitoring systems to accurate and timely information on commercial and sustainable fisheries for all stakeholders Simplified tools for assessing threats and status of local fishery at the stakeholders, including the private sector and regional organizations (NDS pp 29). community level.
-Ensure effective coordination between national, provincial and community levels to facilitate sustainable development of inshore fisheries and shift from "open access" to "managed" fisheries in partnership with resource owners and fishing communities, to improve food security, sustainable marine resource management and economic productivity (NDS pp 29).
-Simplified community-based marine resource management tools for local communities and fisher folks.
+NDS - Strategy Technology needs Ensure fisheries laws and regulations are in line with international laws and conventions and that monitoring systems for fisheries and marine resources, including tuna, provide accurate and timely information on commercial and sustainable fisheries for all Monitoring systems to accurate and timely information on commercial and sustainable fisheries for all stakeholders Simplified tools for assessing threats and status of local fishery at the atal cabaldana including the private easter a a manunitu da val stakeholders, including the private sector community level.
+Ensure effective coordination between national, provincial and community levels to facilitate sustainable development of inshore fisheries and shift from "open access" to "managed" fisheries in partnership with resource owners and fishing communities, to improve food security, sustainable marine resource management and economic productivity (NDS pp 29) Simplified community-based marine resource management tools for local communities and fisher folks.
 Provision of timely data and information and professional advice to local communities and fisher folks.
-Promote community based small scale producer activities by providing access to markets and fisheries infrastructure and supporting community based initiatives for sustainable economic development of inshore fisheries, including reduced dependence on marine capture through diversification and introduction of appropriate aquaculture systems (NDS pp 30).
-Adaptation and Disaster Risk Reduction Priorit Coastal Protection (NAPA priority) Developme • Development and vulnerability context Coastal environments and systems are at risk from sea level rise and warmer sea temperatures.
+Revitalise and sustain local fisheries centres with capacity for chilling and value addition.
+Targeted provision of powered boats for fisheries, including reduced ependence on marine capture through versification and introduction of appropriate quaculture systems (NDS pp 30).
+Revitalise and sustain local fisheries centres with capacity for chilling and value addition.
+Targeted provision of powered boats for fishing projects.
+Transfer of skills for small scale aquaculture technology to local communities.
+Adaptation and Disaster Risk Reduction Priorit y Sectors Coastal Protection (NAPA priority) Developme nt and vulnerability context Development and vulnerability context Coastal environments and systems are at risk from sea level rise and warmer sea temperatures.
 Coastal zones are most vulnerable to flooding and inundation as a result of sea level rise, with the combined effects of seasonal storms, high tides and storm surges associated with tropical cyclones.
-Coastal erosion is already evident in many parts of the country.
-Majority of the Solomon Islands live on coastal zones and therefore, key infrastructures such as health centres, schools, administrative and commercial centres are also located in coastal zones.
+Coastal erosion is already evident in many parts of the country Majority of the Solomon Islands live on coastal zones and therefore, key infrastructures such as health centres, schools, administrative and commercial centres are also located in coastal zones.
 Moreover, essential ecosystems such as mangroves forests and coral reefs are also located in the coastal zone.
 The net effects of human settlement and location of essential ecosystems in the coastal zone are the increased vulnerability to climate risks described above and potential high accumulative costs of adaptation in the absence of sustained adaptation action.
 NDS Policy To integrate national environmental issues in a holistic way so as to adapt to climate change and variability, halt deterioration of the eco-systems, restore damaged ecosystems and ensure their survival in the long term to benefit Solomon Islanders.
 NDS - Strategy Technology needs Increase disaster awareness by programmes, including "risk maps" showing types of risk in each location, reaching all the people of the Solomon Islands and village disaster risk programmes leading to an expanding network of safe, sustainable, resilient villages across the provinces.
 Development of risk maps at various scales (national-provincial-ward-village (town).
 Climate change proof the local building code.